on this page

 Check your deductions online regularly to make sure they’re correct.
 Read more about how to keep track of your Centrepay deductions.

 - using the Express Plus Centrelink mobile app

-- contacting the business and asking them to correct the deduction
+- contacting the business and asking it to correct the deduction

-- calling us on your regular payment number
+- calling us on your regular payment line

 - visiting a service centre.